Saturday, February 27, 2021

 -------------------------------

 *Photo caption indicates "Mrs." but text indicates "Miss".
-Not sure which is correct, but it is clear that 'Knight' is her maiden name. - RM
+She was unmarried, 'Knight' is her maiden name. - RM

 **Story has reversed this name, it is actually Margot Blair. - RM